 This idea later became the square which in hermetic symbolism represents the connection man has to the physical plane and the astral plane.

-We see this most succinctly in Leonardo di Vinci’s Vitruvian Man.
+We see this most succinctly in Leonardo da Vinci’s Vitruvian Man.

-In this respect, the circle represents the spiritual world as it encompasses all space and time.
+In this respect, the esoteric meaning of the circle represents the spiritual world as it encompasses all space and time.
 The spiritual world is essentially higher consciousness.

 It is no mere coincidence that the circumference of a circle is measured by pi (π), an irrational mathematical equation that does not have a defining decimal point.
 Pi, like consciousness, will always expand outwards.

-The circle is arguably the mostly commonly used geometric shape in religion and alchemical traditions because of its association with consciousness.
+The circle is arguably the most commonly used geometric shape in religion and alchemical traditions because of its association with consciousness.

 It is also very easily adapted with other patterns to give it different meanings.
 The Native American Indians used basic methods to achieve this, but with profound effects.